 - 1 tsp orange zest

 - 1/4 tsp ground nutmeg

 - 1/2 tsp ground cinnamon

 - 1-2 tablespoons fresh grated ginger

 WHAT YOU DO:

-- mix the remaining ingredients together in a saucepan over medium-high heat
+- mix all ingredients together in a saucepan over medium-high heat

-- bring to a boil, then reduce heat to medium, and simmer until the berries begin to break open (about 20 minutes)
+- bring to a boil, then reduce heat to medium, and simmer until the berries begin to break open and the liquid cooks down (about 20 minutes)

 - remove from heat and transfer to a glass tupperware to cool all the way

 - cover and refrigerate for 4 hours or overnight (or even a couple nights in advance)